 Brian Scolaro was born in a log cabin in Eggplant, West Virginia in 1876.
 And was visited during the night by Three Shephards.
 They beat the shit out of him for six hours.
 His mother was a ghost pimp and his father was a washing machine.
 Brian went to High school in the Philipines, where he spent four years learning to become an asshole.
 He received notoriety when he discovered a cure for "sight" by poking people in the eyes.
 Brian was killed by a large bear when he was sixteen, but he did not let that stop his acting dreams.
 He moved to Hollywood in 1872 and now sells garbage under a bridge.

-Upon graduating college in '95, Brian became an intern for The Comedy Channel (now Comedy Central) and also for "Real Sex" on HBO.
-His job was to stand on a corner and radio the producer if cops were coming when they were shooting people fucking in an alley.
-He quit.
-He turned to stand up comedy full time.
+Upon graduating college in '95, Brian became an intern for "Real Sex" on HBO.
+His job was to stand on a corner and radio the producer if cops were coming when they were taping people fucking in an alley.
+He also was an intern for The Comedy Channel (now Comedy Central).
+Tired of standing behind the camera with a bowl of jelly beans for the audience and watching other comedians and actors achieve their dreams, Brian quit and turned to stand up comedy full time.

-At the Boston Comedy Club, Catch a Rising Star, Dangerfields, The Comic Strip, and Stand Up NY, Brian honed his stand-up skills.
+At Caroline's Comedy Club, Boston Comedy Club, Catch a Rising Star, Dangerfields, The Comic Strip, and Stand Up NY, Brian honed his stand-up skills.
 His manager, Vincent Nastri, discovered him at the old Gotham Comedy Club in NY in 1995.

 His first real acting job was a series of TV Commercials for "Wendy's."
 Soon after he was cast by famed director Sidney Lumet (Dog Day Afternoon, Serpico) to appear as a snobby television producer on A&E's "100 Centre St."